 Directive 2001/42/EC on the assessment of the effects of certain plans and programmes ("SEA Directive") states that its objective is "to provide for a high level of protection of the environment and to contribute to the integration of environmental considerations into the preparation and adoption of plans and programmes with a view to promoting sustainable development".
+The SEA Directive has been implemented in England by the Environmental Assessment of Plans and Programmes Regulations 2004, which came into force on 20 July 2004.
 It requires an "environmental assessment" of certain plans and programmes.
 The SEA Directive defines "environmental assessment" as a procedure comprising:

-- (i) preparing an Environmental Report on the likely significant effects of the draft plan or programme; - (ii) carrying out consultation on the draft plan or programme and the accompanying Environmental Report; - (iii) taking into account the Environmental Report and the results of consultation in decision making; and - (iv) providing information when the plan or programme is adopted and showing how the results of the environmental assessment have been taken into account.
+- (i) preparing an environmental report on the likely significant effects of the draft plan or programme; - (ii) carrying out consultation on the draft plan or programme and the accompanying environmental report; - (iii) taking into account the environmental report and the results of consultation in decision making; and - (iv) providing information when the plan or programme is adopted and showing how the results of the environmental assessment have been taken into account.

-Water Resources Plans are likely to fall within the scope of the SEA Directive, if their preparation began on or after 21 July 2004.
-This means that affected Regulated Companies will have to prepare a report on the likely significant environmental effects of their plans, consult environmental authorities and the public, and take the report and the results of the consultation into account during the plan preparation process and before the plan is adopted.
+Water Resources Management Plans may fall within the scope of the SEA Directive, if their preparation began on or after 21 July 2004.
+This means that affected Regulated Companies may have to prepare a report on the likely significant environmental effects of their plans, consult environmental authorities and the public, and take the report and the results of the consultation into account during the plan preparation process and before the plan is adopted.
+In the absence of firm guidance, TWUL has produced a Strategic Environmental Assessment for its 2008 Draft Water Resources Management Plan.